 How to Write a Magazine Article

-Having a bylined article in a major magazine is a top goal for many writers.
-The good news is that writing for magazines can be very rewarding if you know how.
-Follow basic steps, including targeting the right magazine for your article, pitching a timely and relevant idea and turning in solid work.
+Having a byline article in a major magazine is a top goal for many writers.
+The good news is that writing for magazines can be very rewarding if you know how to write in the proper style.
+Follow basic steps, including targeting the right magazine for your article, pitching a timely idea and turning in solid work.
 You can learn how to write a magazine article by adopting the tricks of the trade that journalists use, even if you’re new to writing.

 Pick Your Topic

 Choose a topic that's relevant, timely and useful for the magazine's readership.
 Incorporating news values like proximity, noveltyStart the process by brainstorming a list of issues, concerns or problems that the audience may have.
 Don’t settle on a topic that’s too broad or too narrow.
 If you can't succinctly address the topic in one article, it's too broad.
 If you can explain it in just a few sentences, it's too narrow.

 Conduct Preliminary Research

 Complete initial research to make sure you have viable information on your topic.
 Pre reporting makes your pitch stronger and eventually your story.
 Before pitching an article to an editor, you’ll need to identify potential sources that bring credibility to your story.
 You must support your article with credible facts and reliable sources.
 Lively quotes and examples will also make the article pop.
 Outline your article and list the sources and facts you plan to use.